uowoolab/MOSAEC-DB/README.md

 ```

 ## Updates
-Information regarding future updates and additions to the database will be outlined in the [zenodo](https://doi.org/10.5281/zenodo.14025238) record.
+Information regarding future updates and additions to the database will be outlined in the [GitHub](CHANGELOG.md) repository established at the time of publication.

 ## Licensing
 The [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) applies to the utilization of the MOSAEC database.
 Follow the license guidelines regarding the use, sharing, adaptation, and attribution of this data.